JetBrains/Qodana/topics/qodana-yaml.md

 ## Include an inspection into the analysis scope

+<link-summary>You can specify that the files in a certain directory are analyzed by an inspection that is not contained in the selected profile.</link-summary>

 You can specify that the files in a certain directory are analyzed by an inspection that is not contained in the selected profile.
 This can be done on a per-inspection basis.
 To include all paths in a project into the inspection scope, omit the `paths` node.

 ### Example